insasquatchcountry/alist/README.md

 # alist
-My solution to list out all of the apps installed on macOS from the app store, homebrew, and elsewhere...
+A script that lists out all of the apps installed on macOS from the app store, homebrew, and elsewhere...
 ___

 Just copy and paste this into your terminal then press enter... go on, you can trust me😉